spatie/laravel-personal-data-export/README.md

 dispatch(new CreatePersonalDataExportJob(auth()->user());
 ```

-The package will create a zip containing all personal data.
-When the zip has been created a link to it will be mailed to the user.
+The package will create a zip containing all the personal data.
+When the zip has been created, a link to it will be mailed to the user.
 By default, the zips are saved in a non-public location, and the user should be logged in to be able to download the zip.

 You can configure which data will will be exported in the `selectPersonalData` method on the `user`.